 3 – Battery Spencer Golden Gate Bridge Lookout

 This viewpoint is also on the other side of the bridge, but lower than Hawk Hill.
 You can easily combine both viewpoints Marin Headlands and Battery Spencer.
 Start on Hawk Hill with your first shots and then walk 30 minutes downwards to Battery Spencer.
-The view from here is amazing and you can capture great close-ups from the structure of the bridge.
+The view from here is breathtaking and you can capture great close-ups from the structure of the bridge.
 The bridge is in the center and foreground of your image, the skyline moves back and is a tiny detail in the background of your photo whereas from Marin Headlands the skyline is much more on the spot.

 4 – Fort Point

 Back on the San Francisco side of the bridge at Presidio, there’s Fort Point just around the corner of Marshall’s Beach.
 Fort Point is very easily reachable by public transport.
 Again, use the trip planner – it is so useful.
 The area at Fort Point is very nice for a walk along the waterfront.
 You can find your perfect viewing spots on the way towards Fort Point National Historic Site right at the end.

 Just one more thing to add: Take your tripod as well as an ND and graduated filter with you.
 Especially if you shoot during the blue hour you will need a tripod if you wish to get amazing photos without noise.
 Take long exposure shots with the ND filter, a graduated filter helps you when the sky is very bright.